spinicist/riesling/README.md

 you run a RIESLING command without any additional parameter RIESLING will output all available options for the given command.

-RIESLING uses HDF5 (.h5) files but can also output NIFTI (.nii).
+RIESLING uses HDF5 (.h5) files.
+The `nii` command will convert to Nifti.
 To create an example digital phantom, use `riesling phantom`.
 RIESLING will append suffixes to input filenames when writing outputs to indicate which command was executed.

-There are several reconstruction algorithms currently provided in RIESLING.
-Simple non-iterative recon is available with (`riesling recon`).
+For simple non-iterative recon use `riesling recon`.
+For regularized leat-squares reconstruction use `riesling admm`.
+The default settings for this will use Total Variation regularization, i.e. compressed-sensing.

 A separate examples repository https://github.com/spinicist/riesling-examples contains Jupyter notebooks demonstrating most functionality.
 These can also be